-If you buy a new bathroom sink, you’ll be amazed what a change you’ll see in your dull bathroom.
+If you buy a new bathroom sink, you’ll be amazed at what a change you’ll see in your dull bathroom.
 There are so many choices on the market for bathroom sinks and so many things to think about.
 Read here for information whether you’re doing a quick change or a total remodel.

-Determine Your Style for a Bathroom Sink
+Determine Your Style

 A remodeled bathroom can either enhance the style of your home or be a special, eclectic space unlike any other in your house.